-It is also relevant to note that Geomagnetic activity tends to be lower around times of the Solstice and peaks at times of the Equinox.
-The reason for this has to do with the seasonal orientation of the sun’s magnetic field–a phenomenon known as the “Russell-McPherron effect,” named after the researchers who first studied and explained it .
+It is relevant to note that Geomagnetic activity tends to be lower around times of the Solstice and peaks at times of the Equinox.
+The reason for this is related to the seasonal orientation of Earth within the sun’s magnetic field–a phenomenon known as the “Russell-McPherron effect,” named after the researchers who first studied and explained it .

 An interesting article can be found here …

 Consequently, if activity is generally low at any given time, then it will fall to very low levels during the winter months giving an increased possibility of unusually severe winter weather, as has been noted in the years we have considered.

 This tendency has been known for some time but not fully understood.
 NASA’s launch of the THEMIS satellites which, in 2007, detected magnetic ‘Ropes’ connecting Earth’s upper atmosphere directly to the Sun, thereby providing a pathway for solar wind to inject energy into the terrestrial atmosphere and the geomagnetic environment.
 The magnetic interconnection is at its lowest when the Earth’s magnetic field is at aligned to the solar plane and the heliospheric sheet.
 A detailed explanation of the geomagnetic ‘Rope’ theory may be obtained here …..